dleppik/ozone/README.md

 Usage
 -----

 Ozone is currently under development.
 More details will arrive when they are available.
+For now, see the sample code in the test directory.

 Getting data into Ozone
 -----------------------